 Shortly thereafter I returned to the waiting room to collect my things and my coat and hat.
 The room, as usual had a host of patients, most of whom were obviously retired.
-As I removed my belongings from a chair next to a gentleman of advanced years I smiled and told him that Dr. Reddy was in now and he had just seen us so it shouldn’t be too much longer.
+As I removed my belongings from a chair next to a gentleman of advanced years I smiled and told him that the doctor was in now and he had just seen us so it shouldn’t be too much longer.

 “How long did you have to wait, only about 8 hours?” the man asked only half in jest.